lucask07/open_covg_daq_pcb/README.md

 - Regulator to 1.8 V (linear)
 - Voltage reference for 2.048 V.

-The power block has a screw terminal block connector that allows for monitoring or override of the on-board regulated voltages.
+All power nets are connected to a screw terminal block connector to allow for monitoring or override of the on-board regulated voltages.

 #### FPGA capabilities
 The [XEM7310](https://opalkelly.com/products/xem7310/) OpalKelly FPGA module has a Artix7 FPGA (XC7A5T-1) with a USB 3.0 interface to a host computer (transfer rates up to 30 MiB/s).
 The module has 1-GiByte of DDR3 to enable burst data captures or burst data transfers.